≡ Menu

 What kind of information will the insurance companies ask me or be interested in?

-It is also a good idea to have a copy of your medical records and a list of medications you are taking with you when you apply for life insurance.
-This can help the insurance company get a better understanding of your condition and its management.
+It is also a good idea to have a copy of your medical records and a list of medications you take when applying for life insurance.
+This can help the insurance company better understand your condition and its management.

 What “rate” can I qualify for?

-Now, what you’re generally going to find is that because most of the underlying pre-existing medical conditions which having an artificial cardiac pacemaker can be used to treat are considered insurable, what will determine what kind of “rate” an individual will be able to qualify for will be based on how “well” your artificial cardiac pacemaker is working!
+Now, what you’re generally going to find is that because most of the underlying pre-existing medical conditions that an artificial cardiac pacemaker can be used to treat are considered insurable, what will determine what kind of “rate” an individual will be able to qualify for will be based on how “well” your artificial cardiac pacemaker is working!

 Which is why…